Plant Based Recipes From America’s Test Kitchen

 Directions

-First, you must adjust the oven rack to middle position and heat oven to 450 degrees.
-Then you can combine coleslaw mix, mango, lime juice, cilantro, jalapeño, and ¼ teaspoon salt in bowl, cover; and refrigerate until ready to serve.
+First, adjust the oven rack to the middle position and heat the oven to 450 degrees.
+Second, combine the coleslaw mix, mango, lime juice, cilantro, jalapeño, and ¼ teaspoon salt in a bowl, cover, and refrigerate until ready to serve.

 Spray the baking sheet with vegetable oil spray.
-Combine coconut and panko in shallow dish.
-Whisk coconut milk, garlic powder, cumin, cayenne, and remaining 1 teaspoon salt together in bowl.
-Add cauliflower to coconut milk mixture; toss to coat well.
-Working with 1 piece cauliflower at a time, remove from coconut milk, letting excess drip back into the bowl, then coat well with coconut-panko mixture, pressing gently to adhere; transfer to prepared sheet.
+Combine coconut and panko in shallow water.
+Whisk coconut milk, garlic powder, cumin, cayenne, and one teaspoon salt together in a bowl.
+Add cauliflower to the coconut milk mixture; toss to coat well.
+Working with one piece of cauliflower at a time, remove from coconut milk, letting excess drip back into the bowl, then coat well with coconut-panko mixture, pressing gently to adhere; transfer to prepared sheet.

-Bake until cauliflower is tender, golden and crisp, 20 to 25 minutes, flipping cauliflower and rotating sheet halfway through baking.
+Bake until cauliflower is tender, golden, and crisp, 20 to 25 minutes, flipping the cauliflower and rotating the sheet halfway through baking.

 Divide slaw evenly among warm tortillas and top with cauliflower.
-Drizzle with cilantro sauce and serve.
+At the finale, drizzle with cilantro sauce and serve.
+Enjoy this recipe!

 Related: Fall/Winter Recipes From America’s Test Kitchen